Comparison

 Respite vs Stretchly

 Stretchly is a popular open-source, cross-platform break reminder built on Electron.
-Respite is a break reminder app for macOS with intelligent meeting detection and accountability features that Electron apps cannot match.
+Respite is a break reminder app for macOS with intelligent meeting detection, video and screen-sharing awareness, and native macOS performance that Electron apps cannot match.

 | Feature | Respite | Stretchly |